Why You Need a Forensic Accountant for Divorce Settlements

 - Stock and annuities

-Assets are concealed in many ways.
-While there are many high profile cases of offshore accounts, a more common scenario is an individual giving their assets to a close family member or friend.
-Someone trusted and safe who will temporarily store their assets.
-Perhaps an individual will claim they owed a family member money before the divorce, only to claim it after.
+These assets may be concealed in many ways.
+While there are many high-profile cases of offshore accounts, a more common scenario is an individual giving their assets to a close family member or friend.
+Someone trusted and safe who can then temporarily store their assets.
+Perhaps an individual will claim they owed a family member money before the divorce, only to claim it afterwards.

-A crucial role of a forensic accountant is to estimate hidden assets.
-This is key for divorcees who want to ensure they are getting what they are entitled to upon their divorce, and don’t want to open the case at a later date.
+A crucial role of a forensic accountant is to estimate any undisclosed assets.
+This is key for divorcees who want to ensure they are receiving everything they are entitled to upon their divorce and don’t want to reopen the case at a later date.

 A forensic accountant can use a number of methods to do this, including:

 - Asking about a spouse’s habits, this way they can determine a potential location where assets might be

 - Reviewing tax returns.
-A forensic accountant can even request a copy of these from the HMRC.
+A forensic accountant can even request a copy of these from HMRC.

-- Analysing financial account statements, such as savings accounts, checking accounts and money market funds.
+- Analysing financial account statements, such as savings accounts, checking accounts and money marketing funds.

 - Closely observing business transactions for those who are business owners and will analyse if there have been any recent write offs.

 Forensic accountants in Manchester and London

-Our specialist team of forensic accountants in Manchester are experienced with many divorce and financial settlement cases.
+Our specialist team of forensic accountants are experienced with many divorce and financial settlement cases.
 Not only have they been supporting lawyers in Manchester and the North West, but they also have experience with similar cases throughout London and the UK.
 We can also assist you with a variety of accounting and tax related matters.

 If you think your case could benefit from a forensic accountant, ask your lawyer to contact our team today on 0161 832 4841.
 Alternatively, ask them to fill out our online contact form and one of our forensic accountants will be in touch promptly.